Lady M (boutique): History

 In 2001, Wada helped found Lady M as a wholesale business delivering cakes to hotels and restaurants in New York City.
 By 2004, the Lady M cakes had become so popular that the company decided to open a store in Manhattan's Upper East Side.
-Wada later relinquished ownership in Lady M so she could concentrate on business back home in Japan.
+Kumi Iseki, a restaurateur who owned the Shogun of Japan restaurants in California, was also an early investor in Lady M. Wada later relinquished ownership in Lady M so she could concentrate on business back home in Japan.

-Current Lady M CEO Ken Romaniszyn joined the business in 2008, and has overseen its introduction and growth of online shipping, its expansion into new markets, and its launch of new product lines.
+Ken Romaniszyn joined the business in 2008 through his mother, Iseki, and became the CEO.
+He has overseen its introduction and growth of online shipping, its expansion into new markets, and its launch of new product lines.

 Following success in Hong Kong and Taiwan, Lady M opened its first boutique in mainland China in Shanghai in 2017 to huge crowds.
-It has expanded rapidly in the country in subsequent years.
+It expanded rapidly in the country in subsequent years, but in 2022 announced the closure of all Chinese stores.

 In 2021, Lady M opened its first champagne bar at its Singapore boutique in the ION Orchard mall.

-Locations

-As of 2022, Lady M operated boutiques in the following locations.